Ale-JRD/Trads/content/post/index-T1.md

 Frizione shook her head lightly as she thought about it.

-「There are many things I would like to talk about right now, but it is not the time for that. …Angela, I’m sorry, but Rei-sama…no, since he is Vihera’s love interest and future brother-in-law, I think I should just call him Rei.
+“There are many things I would like to talk about right now, but it is not the time for that. …Angela, I’m sorry, but Rei-sama…no, since he is Vihera’s love interest and future brother-in-law, I think I should just call him Rei.
 Could you please bring Rei some food?
-I’d like you to talk to him while you’re there as well to see what kind of personality he has.」
+I’d like you to talk to him while you’re there as well to see what kind of personality he has.”

-「I don’t mind.
-I’m also interested after hearing about him from Widele.」
+“I don’t mind.
+I’m also interested after hearing about him from Widele.”

-「…Angela, I shouldn’t need to say this, but you shouldn’t fall in love with Rei either.
-Rei has Vihera, my sister.」
+“…Angela, I shouldn’t need to say this, but you shouldn’t fall in love with Rei either.
+Rei has Vihera, my sister.”

 Could it be considered fortunate or unfortunate that Widele didn’t know about Elena at this point in time?

 Angela, who was told off by Frizione, sighed as she spoke.

-「Unlike Your Highness, I’m not interested in love.」
+“Unlike Your Highness, I’m not interested in love.”

-「That is a problem in of itself.
-Especially for your father, Count Luxinois.」
+“That is a problem in of itself.
+Especially for your father, Count Luxinois.”

 Angela was the daughter of Count Luxinois.